 Peak hours in Puerto Rico are a nightmare.
 Traffic jams can triple the time to get to a destination plus you’ll see more cases of road rage, people turning without turn signals, and drivers ignoring traffic lights.
 If you’re driving during the rush hour, just make sure to leave your hotel with enough time to arrive at your destination.

 Tip #5 – Prepare for Toll Roads

-If you’re moving outside Old San Juan, you will find multiple toll roads on your way.
+If you’re going outside Old San Juan, you will find multiple toll roads on your way.
 Tolls in Puerto Rico work with an electronic stamp your car rental company can provide to you.
-Although you can pay in cash in some tolls, some tolls are already changeless, so it’s easier to ask for your rental car with an Autoexpreso stamp.
+Although you can pay some tolls in cash, most are already changeless, so it’s easier to ask for your rental car with an Autoexpreso stamp.

 Tip #6 – People Will Approach Your Car at Intersections